willr196/guardian-data-streaming/SE/exhibition-curator.md

 2. Allow users to browse artworks, from a list view, with "Previous" and "Next" page navigation options to prevent loading of too many items at once.
 3. Users can filter and/or sort artworks to make it easier to navigate through larger lists of items.
 4. Display images and essential details about each artwork individually.
-5. Enable users to add items to and remove items from temporary exhibitions of saved artworks.
+5. Enable users to create, add items to, and remove items from, personal _exhibition collections_ of saved artworks.
+A single user can have multiple exhibition collections.
 6. Users can view their exhibitions and the saved items within each collection.

 Refer to [Completion and Submission Requirements](#completion-and-submission-requirements) for more details.